Advanced Search

 A BM Unit’s P/C Status restricts its Lead Party’s ability to use Metered Volume Reallocation Notifications (MVRNs).

-These can be trades to the Energy Account of another Party, or between a Party’s own two Energy Accounts.
+Contract Trading Parties8 can use ECVNs to trade energy volumes to/from the Energy Account of another Contract Trading Party, or between a Contract Trading Party’s own two Energy Accounts.

-The Lead Party for a BM Unit can also reallocate some or all of the BM Unit’s Metered Volume to the Energy Account of another Party (the ‘Subsidiary Party’) through an MVRN.
+The Lead Party for a Primary BM Unit can also reallocate some or all of the BM Unit’s Credited Energy Volume to the Energy Account of another Contract Trading Party (the ‘Subsidiary Party’) through an MVRN.
 However, MVRNs can only reallocate energy:

 • from a Production BM Unit to a Production Energy Account; or